OPEC looks to cut production as virus outbreak hits demand

-VIENNA (AP) — The oil-producing countries of the OPEC cartel are considering slashing output to contain a plunge in prices that has been worsened by concerns about the virus outbreak's disruption to the world economy.
+VIENNA (AP) — The oil-producing countries of the OPEC cartel are considering slashing output to contain a price plunge intensified by the virus outbreak.

-Oil ministers from the group's 14 countries were gathering in Vienna on Thursday as energy producers were taking a hit from a 25% slide in crude prices since January.
+The meeting of oil ministers from the group's 14 countries on Thursday was visibly impacted by the coronavirus as journalists were barred from the headquarters building and set up outside to try to briefly interview arriving officials.

-Since the new coronavirus outbreak began in China last month, air travel to the country - the world's second-largest economy - has all but stopped.
-Demand for transportation fuel inside the country dropped dramatically and manufacturing was idled as cities with millions of residents locked down to contain the spread of the virus.
-Major companies around the world have halted business travel as meetings were canceled out of precaution.
+Since the new coronavirus outbreak began in China last month, air travel to the country - the world's second-largest economy - has all but stopped, sapping demand for aviation fuel.
+Manufacturing, meanwhile, was idled as cities with millions of residents locked down to contain the spread of the virus.
+Major companies around the world have halted business travel out of precaution.

-In December, OPEC oil-producing countries and Russia, which participates in the talks, agreed to cut production by 1.7 million barrels per day, up from the 1.2 million barrel per day cut they had been observing for the previous three years.
+In December, OPEC oil-producing countries and Russia agreed to cut production by 1.7 million barrels per day, up from the 1.2 million barrel per day cut they had been observing for the previous three years.

 Iranian Oil Minister Bijan Zangeneh told the Shana news agency that “we have oversupply... and it's necessary that OPEC and non-OPEC do something for the balance of the market.”